Listen audio version

 Here is the screenshot of my paid invoice (notice the extra charges in April thru September):

-I would only recommend WPEngine hosting to business WordPress sites or blogs with traffic requirements of no more than 25k visits per month.
+I would only recommend WPEngine hosting to business WordPress sites or blogs with low traffic requirements.

 This overage thing is such a disappointing issue.
 Not only did it cause me to stop using WPEngine, it’s left me with little respect for the company.